 Cryspen Series

 The Pattern Continues

 The ML-DSA Makefile makes the verification boundary explicit.
 Twenty-seven modules are in VERIFIED_MODULES: SIMD arithmetic, NTT, encoding primitives, and type definitions.
 Everything else—including the top-level signing and verification logic, signature encoding, and key generation—is in ADMIT_MODULES.
 The verified modules are the leaves.
 The roots are unverified.
+And as Finding 3 shows, even the verified leaves rest on unproven axioms.

 Formal verification is supposed to provide assurance that goes beyond testing.
 But assurance requires that the verification boundary be communicated honestly.
 When a library is marketed as “formally verified” and “high assurance,” users reasonably expect that the core cryptographic operations—signing, verification, key generation—are within that boundary.
 In libcrux’s ML-DSA, they are not.
+And even within that boundary, the axiomatic foundations have not been proved.
+Anyone who relied on Cryspen’s verification claims to justify deploying libcrux ML-DSA in a context where digital signature correctness carries legal or contractual obligations did so on the basis of a verification foundation where the specification for multiplication itself computes the wrong operation.

+Cryspen Series